-3) Annotated Course Plan: In this section, students include at least 10 courses (excluding FOSS2018 - Social Innovation Internship and BASC4001 - Interdisciplinary Capstone Course) and explain how each of these courses meet key aspects of their learning goals (i.e. through course topics, assessments, and learning experiences).
+3) Annotated Course Plan: In this section, students include at least 60 credits worth of courses (excluding FOSS2018 - Social Innovation Internship and BASC4001 - Interdisciplinary Capstone Course, and including at least 24 credits from pathways courses) and explain how each of these courses meet key aspects of their learning goals (i.e. through course topics, assessments, and learning experiences).
 Students are required to complete and pass the courses they include in the annotated course plan.